-Historically an Inverse query maps a resource record to a domain.
+Historically, an Inverse query mapped a resource record to a domain.
 An example Inverse query would be 'what is the domain name for this MX record'.
-Inverse query support is optional and it is permitted for the DNS server to return a response Not Implemented.
+Inverse query support was optional and it was permitted for the DNS server to return a response Not Implemented.

 The initial design of DNS allowed for changes to be propagated using Zone Transfer (AXFR) but the world of the Internet was simpler and more sedate in those days (1987).
 The desire to speed up the process of zone update propagation while minimising resources used has resulted in a number of changes to this aspect of DNS design and implementation from simple - but effective - tinkering such as Incremental Zone Transfer (IXFR) and Notify messages to the concept of Dynamic Updates which have significant security consequences if not properly implemented.
 Diagram 1-4 shows these capabilities.

 Warning: While zone transfers are generally essential for the operation of DNS systems they are also a source of threat.
 A slave DNS can become poisoned if it accepts zone updates from a malicious source.
 Care should be taken during configuration to ensure that, as a minimum, the 'slave' will only accept transfers from known sources.
 The example configurations provide these minimum precautions.
 Security Overview outlines some of the potential threats involved.

 Diagram 1-4 Master - Slave Interaction and Zone Update

 The original DNS specifications (RFC 1034 & RFC 1035) envisaged that slave (or secondary) DNS servers would 'poll' the 'master'.
 The time between such 'polling' is determined by the refresh value on the domain's SOA Resource Record